mongodb/mongodb-atlas-cli/examples/atlas/rename-cluster.md

 Currently, you're not able to easily rename a cluster, however you could deploy a new cluster with the same properties and only change the name.

+**Note:** this won't migrate any data of the old cluster to the new cluster.

 One way to do this with the cli could be:

 ```bash